sayomakinwa/NLP-GenSim-Word-Sense-Embeddings/README.md

-# GenSim Word Sense Embeddings
+# NLP GenSim Word Sense Embeddings

 This project implements the paper [SensEmbed: Learning Sense Embeddings for Word and Relational Similarity](https://www.aclweb.org/anthology/P15-1010/).
 The task is as follows: